Autococker: History

 In the early 1990s the Autococker quickly rose to become one of the most popular markers used by top professional teams, used by such teams as Bob Long's original Ironmen.
 Although heavily criticized for reliability and a number of design defects, it proved to be an easy platform to work off and aftermarket parts soon appeared shortly after its inception.
-One of the most fundamental and important upgrades was the Palmer "Rock" low pressure regulator (LPR) to replace the troublesome stock LPR.
+One of the most fundamental and important upgrades was the adjustable Palmer "Rock" low pressure regulator (LPR) to replace the troublesome "Sledge Hammer" stock LPR.
 With a variety of options appearing for parts, Belsales in the UK became the first company to build WGP-certified aftermarket cockers, called "Evolution" in 1993.
 Throughout the remainder of the 1990s, dozens of shops ranging from large notables such as Dave Youngblood Enterprises (Dye), Shocktech, Planet Eclipse, Belsales and FreeFlow down to small one man pro-shop operations made a business of servicing and customizing Autocockers with price tags of nearly $2000 for high-end models.
 A combination of performance, upgradeability and cosmetic options made it one of the top tournament markers of the 90's.
 Only the Automag rivaled it in popularity until electronic markers appeared.
 Indeed, the autococker was so ubiquitous that its barrel threading became one of the most commonly used standards on high-end markers (akin to how firearm cartridge sizes are often named for the first popular gun model or manufacturer to use them).
 To this day, most high-end markers, and many entry-level as well, accept barrels with "autococker threads".